in-toto/in-toto-golang/README.md

 Flags:
+  -h, --help                         help for verify -i, --intermediate-certs strings   Path(s) to PEM formatted certificates, used as intermediaries to verify
+                                     the chain of trust to the layout's trusted root.
+These will be used in addition to any intermediates in the layout.
-  -h, --help                         help for verify -l, --layout string                Path to root layout specifying the software supply chain to be verified -k, --layout-keys strings          Path(s) to PEM formatted public key(s), used to verify the passed
+  -l, --layout string                Path to root layout specifying the software supply chain to be verified -k, --layout-keys strings          Path(s) to PEM formatted public key(s), used to verify the passed
                                      root layout's signature(s).
 Passing at least one key using